sudheerkodali/Arrays-Lists-DSA/README.md

 | 1  | [what-are-Arrays-and-how-they-are-stored](#)

-# 1: An Array is a collecctions of integers in one format
+# 1: An Array is a collections of integers in one format
 ![Arrays-list](./ArraysStored1/image1.png)

 # 2: Array has each data elecated with '4' bits , how many numbers we have taken, for instance: 4*5 coloum's=20 bits =>4 is bis & 5 is coloums